litoj/Enhanced-Faithcraft/README.md

 - [Faithful x32](https://faithfulpack.net/faithful32x/latest) is a dependency, this is just an extensive addon
 - Optifine is not required, but enables more textures and makes the game look better
 - works with Continuity mod
-- support for FabricSkyBoxes, but Optifine looks better
+- support for FabricSkyBoxes, but Optifine original looks better
 - please remove `assets/minecraft/optifine/ctm/bookshelf` folder from Compliance to make the Juknum's texture work properly

 ## Config

-This pack has 4 variants for better performace or better looks of leaves, to change the version, go to `assets/minecraft/models/3d/version` and rename the version you want to 'current'.
+This pack has 2 variants for better performace or better looks of leaves, to change the version, go to `assets/minecraft/models/3d/version` and rename the version you want to `current`.
 Available are: `light`, `heavy`

 For more bushy leaves and more depth of wood logs use `heavy`.
-For a compromise of looks and performance use `medium`.
 For avoiding bushy leaves and jams on logs use `light`.

 ## Screenshots